Assata Shakur: Allegations and manhunt

 As of February 17, 1972, when Shakur was identified as one of four BLA members on a short trip to Chattanooga, Tennessee, she was wanted for questioning (along with Robert Vickers, Twyman Meyers, Samuel Cooper, and Paul Stewart) in relation to police killings, a Queens bank robbery, and the grenade attack on police.
 Shakur was reported as one of six suspects in the ambushing of four policemen—two in Jamaica, Queens, and two in Brooklyn—on January 28, 1973.

-On April 16, 1981, Shakur was allegedly in the back seat of a van connected with a burglary.
-After the vehicle was pulled over, two men stepped out of the vehicle and opened fire on NYPD officers John Scarangella and Richard Rainey.
-The two men were charged with the murder of Officer Scarangella and attempted murder of Officer Rainey.

 By June 1973, an apparatus that would become the FBI's Joint Terrorism Task Force (JTTF) was issuing nearly daily briefings on Shakur's status and the allegations against her.

 According to Kathleen Cleaver and George Katsiaficas, the FBI and local police "initiated a national search-and-destroy mission for suspected BLA members, collaborating in stakeouts that were the products of intensive political repression and counterintelligence campaigns like NEWKILL".
 They "attempted to tie Assata to every suspected action of the BLA involving a woman".
 The JTTF would later serve as the "coordinating body in the search for Assata and the renewed campaign to smash the BLA", after her escape from prison.
 After her capture, however, Shakur was not charged with any of the crimes for which she was purportedly the subject of the manhunt.

 Shakur and others claim that she was targeted by the FBI's COINTELPRO as a result of her involvement with the black liberation organizations.
 Specifically, documentary evidence suggests that Shakur was targeted by an investigation named CHESROB, which "attempted to hook former New York Panther Joanne Chesimard (Assata Shakur) to virtually every bank robbery or violent crime involving a black woman on the East Coast".
 Although named after Shakur, CHESROB (like its predecessor, NEWKILL) was not limited to Shakur.